Stylback/home-server/README.md

 ### Case and fan

 The [Kolink Satellite](https://kolink.eu/Home/case-1/mini-itx-2/satellite.html) ticked all my boxes; discreet and affordable with some room for expandability.
-I wasn't fully satisfied with the noise level of the included rear-mounted 120mm fan, as such I replaced it with a [Noctua NF-A12X25 ULN](https://noctua.at/en/products/fan/nf-a12x25-uln).
+I wasn't fully satisfied with the noise level of the included rear-mounted 120mm fan so I replaced it with a [Noctua NF-A12X25 ULN](https://noctua.at/en/products/fan/nf-a12x25-uln).

 ### System memory (RAM)